 Our digital activities have become so central to our lives that it’s easy to underestimate the impact they are having on the environment.
 How harmful can it be, for example, to quickly check our emails while we’re waiting for the bus, or to see what’s happening on social media while the kettle boils?
 It’s easy to think that because we’re just one person, doing one little thing online, we have no impact.

 The problem is, we all think the same.
 And when more than half the world’s population – around 4.1 billion people – are using the internet, there is a massive collective impact on the environment.
-Each of our individual actions is a small raindrop building into a gigantic sea.
+Each individual web page request is a small raindrop building into a gigantic sea.

 - According to a study by the Boston Consulting Group, the internet is responsible for around 1 billion tonnes of greenhouses gases a year.

 - The Sustainable Web Manifesto says that if the internet were a country, it would be the 7th largest polluter in the world.